 Leaving a Gift in your Will – Some Questions Answered

-A letter of wishes relies on the executors of your Will to fulfil your wishes and is not legally binding.
+A. A letter of wishes is reliant on the executors of your Will to fulfil your wishes and it is not legally binding.
 A Codicil is legally binding and therefore the most reliable way of amending an existing Will.

-A solicitor can advise you on the correct wording.
-However, it may be helpful to include that charity’s name, registered office address and registered charity number, shown on our contact page.
+A. Your solicitor can advise you on the correct wording.
+However, it helps if you can include our full name of Pathway, our registered office address and registered charity number as below:

 - A specific gift allows you to leave a specific item to Pathway.

 - A pecuniary gift allows you to leave a specific amount of money to Pathway.

 - A residuary gift allows you to leave Pathway a share of your estate once family and friends have been taken care of.

 - A reversionary gift allows you to leave your estate to your dependants while they are living, but after they pass away it will revert to Pathway.

 Q. How much of my Will will be spent on administration?